tillt/ChapterForge/README.md

 ```

 If you have parsed `ilst` metadata, pass it via the optional `ilst_payload` parameter on `write_mp4` to force reuse.
 Leaving `meta` empty will reuse the source `ilst` when available.

+## Notes

+Project is written in C++ for harnessing its templating - well, that is what I assumed I would need - turns out I did not.
+There is a single template used - totally avoidable if needed.
+If your compiler errors and tells you that `std::optional` was not existing, you need to make sure you are using a compiler (ie clang or gcc) from 2016 or later with a std::lib support enabled to 2017 or later.

+## Disclaimer

+This is anything but a reference implementation.
+Many shortcuts were taken to reach the goal.
+There are plenty of hardcoded, magic bytes in this project and the parsers may explode with the next file you provide to them.
+If you need enterprise grade, this is not the library for you.
+If you need something similar but not exactly what this does, you better are a developer ready to contribute when contacting me as I have no interest in working for you.